KlemenCas/ML_Final/README.md

 **Training:**
 For training please run _train.py_.
-Note!: the l_pca needs to be set to the dimension reduction that you want to train.
+Note!: the l_pca in the method _train()_ needs to be set to the dimension reduction that you want to train.
 Currently it's set to 0 (= no reduction)